krazydanny/laravel-repository/README.md

 ```

-Then access the same repository instance anywhere in your app :)
+Then access the same repository instance anywhere in your project :)

 ```php